Kadimane/Anitas-Kitchen/README.md

 ## Demo
 Here is a working live demo :  https://kadimane.github.io/Anitas-Kitchen/
 ## Mobile support
-The pizza-web is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
+Anitas Kitchen is compatible with devices of all sizes and all OS's, and consistent improvements are being made.

 ## [Usage](https://kadimane.github.io/Anitas-Kitchen/)
 ### Development